CyberGeni/randomuser-api-with-pagination/README.md

 # randomuser-api-with-pagination

-My AltSchool assesment 2 submission.
+My AltSchool Africa assesment 2 submission.

 I noticed that Netlify has a custom 404 page, so the one I implemented doesn't seem to work when accessed there.
 When you clone and run on your local development server though, everything should work fine.